andrewcsmith/indexical-site/data/events/2013-06-29-critical-band.md

 time: 2013-06-29T20:00
 image: fraufraulein.jpg

+**Bandwidth** is about sound that is filtered so that only part of the sound is audible.
+It is like looking through a paper towel tube, where much of the environment is blocked from view and the focus is on a single element or parameter.
+These pieces begin from a single mechanism—a simple numerical series, the resonance of a room, or the shape of a singer's mouth—and build a piece from this parameter.
+They ask the listener to focus on this small space, finding what is audible within it.

-Bandwidth is about sound that can be shaped, filtered, and sculpted, to create an object that is about more than just its constituent parts.
-The composer James Tenney’s (1934-2006) piece *Critical Band* is a prime example of this: from a simple numerical series, the piece slowly expands from a dense cluster into a consonant collection of tones.
-This concert presents Tenney's seminal piece alongside newer works by Anne Guthrie & Billy Gomberg, Michael Winter, John P. Hastings, Brian Parks, and Laura Steenberge.
+The program includes James Tenney's (1934-2006) piece *Critical Band*, a prime example of this: from a simple numerical series, the piece slowly expands from a dense microtonal cluster into a harmonically resonant chord.
+This seminal work is presented alongside world premieres by Fraufraulein (Anne Guthrie & Billy Gomberg), John P. Hastings, and Brian Parks, with (slightly) older works by Michael Winter and Laura Steenberge.

 ##Program
 James Tenney, *Critical Band*